 Outlined below are the roles and responsibilities of respective persons with regards to the risk management of the Bank:

 a.
 Board of Directors

-- Approve the Bank's overall risk strategy including risk profile and oversee its implementation. - Approve all the risk policies related to the Bank.
+- Approve the Bank's overall risk strategy including Risk Appetite and oversee its implementation. - Approve all major risk policies related to the Bank.

 b.
 Board Risk Management Committee (BRMC):